azeznassar/NZ-zipcode-lookup/README.md

 # NZ Zipcode Lookup
->Displays the location information of a New Zealand zipcode on look up.
+>Enter a New Zealand zipcode to get the location information